Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 | Annual (~23% off) | $38/month | $456/year |

-The Team plan is the multi-user baseline — at less than half the per-user cost of Canopy Essentials ($66/user).
+The Team plan is the multi-user baseline — well under half the per-user cost of Canopy’s Plus tier ($109/user).
 Team is NOT “Solo plus a few extras”; it adds a distinct set of features that solo practitioners don’t need: Reporting, Teamwork Tools, Projects, Access management, Company templates, and the Mini Uku assistant.

 This plan also includes Uku’s automated billing system, where firms set up pricing rules once through “contracts,” and time tracking automatically calculates billable amounts in real-time.
 The platform supports complex price lists based on quantity, time, material, and ranges with different rates for different periods.